joakimk/debitech_soap/README.markdown

 CI
 ----

-- DebitechSoap is continuously tested for compability with Ruby 1.8.7 and JRuby 1.6.2.
+- DebitechSoap is continuously tested for compability with Ruby 1.9.3 (preview 1), Ruby 1.8.7 and JRuby 1.6.2.